 We are pleased to announce a few new initiatives:

+New Book Prize for Senior Scholars.
+Open to senior scholars.
+"Senior" is defined here as: "40 or older (regardless of tenure status), or tenured (regardless of age)."
+This prize will be awarded for an outstanding book dealing with any aspect of Kant's philosophy.
 This award represents the capstone of our system of prizes, which includes the Markus Herz Prize for graduate students (started in 2000) and the Wilfrid Sellars Prize for untenured faculty (first awarded in 2010).

 Electronic Newsletter.
 Our quarterly newsletter is now electronic.
 Members can find current and prior issues in the "Members Only" section of the website.

+New Submission Policy for Papers Submitted to NAKS Study Groups.
 Beginning last year, everyone who submits a paper to any of the NAKS Study Groups must be a current member of NAKS.
 This change is modeled on current APA policy, and is meant to help increase the membership of our organization.

 Kant Blog.
 Our goal is to facilitate and contribute to the ongoing discussion of Kantian thought among our members through the use of new technologies.

 Updated Bibliography.
 Felicitas Munzel, the NAKS bibliographer until 2009, has recently sent us an update that is now available on the website.

 Kantian philosophy and scholarship in North America are steadily growing in influence and sheer quantity alike.
 The quality of the work being done is truly outstanding.
 At NAKS we are very proud of these facts and make every effort to promote and celebrate them.
 Please feel free to contact us if you have any suggestions or concerns.
 We look forward to your participation in our society.